 Students are mentored by faculty and external industry partners currently working in related fields.
 Held each spring, the Expo is where teams exhibit their prototypes and present their findings in a final ‘pitch’ to a team of judges who evaluate the merit, feasibility, and presentation quality.
 This simulated real-world business and development environment gives students the practical experience necessary to succeed in future education and careers.

-The theme for 2018 Expo is “Wellness.”
-It will be held May 7, 6-8pm, at The Hall at Patriot Place.
+The theme for 2018 Expo is “Well-Being.”
+It will be held May 7, 6-8pm, at Gillette Stadium Putnam Club.

 Past STEAM Expos